nabitanvir/raspberryHi/README.md

 - Ubuntu 24.10 OS

 IMPORTANT:
-There are two sets of code in this project for training:
+There are two sets of code in this project for training, both with tradeoffs:
 1. A training architecture that uses transfer learning on a pretrained model and introduces bias to your voice at later layers
-2. My own NN architecture that trains from scratch There are tradeoffs depending on which one you use.
-The first is recommended if you do not have the computational resources and lack a large enough dataset to train a model from scratch.
-It will be easier to train but will give you less control over architecture.
-The second is better if have the means to train a model from scratch and have a large enough dataset, this will give you more control and let you fine tune to your own specifications.
+  - This is recommended if you do not have the computational resources and lack a large enough dataset to train a model from scratch.
+  - It will be easier to train but will give you less control over architecture.
+2. My own NN architecture that trains from scratch
+  - This approach is better if you have the means to train a model from scratch and have a large enough dataset
+  - This will also give you more control and let you fine tune to your own specifications.

+More detail on how to manage these files will be included in the GUIDE.txt file.

 ## To Do:

 - [X] Write training code for wake word and user commands using transfer learning
 - [X] Write training code for wake word and user commands using custom NN architecture
 - [ ] Develop lightweight audio processing model using quantization with bias using custom datasets